 According to the New Regulation, banks shall choose the corporate governance model which is most likely to ensure the efficiency of operations and the effectiveness of controls, taking into account the costs involved in each model.
-The choice should be made on the basis of a self-assessment process, considering:

-- (i) The bank's ownership structure and its recourse to the equity capital markets; - (ii) The bank's size and the complexity of its operations; - (iii) The bank's medium- and long-term strategic objectives; and, if applicable, - (iv) The organizational structure of the group to which the bank belongs.5 opinion of the body entrusted with the control function.
+The choice should be made on the basis of a self-assessment process, considering (i) the bank's ownership structure and its recourse to the equity capital markets; (ii) the bank's size and the complexity of its operations; (iii) the bank's medium and long-term strategic objectives; and, if applicable, (iv) the organizational structure of the group to which the bank belongs.